Divsupport/Enterprise-Identity-Lifecycle-Automation-Joiner-Mover-Leaver-Pipeline-/README.md

 - Slow employee offboarding
 - Lack of governance visibility

-This project demonstrates a complete enterprise Identity Lifecycle Management deployment using Microsoft Entra ID inside a simulated company environment called <b>NexusCorp Global</b>.
+This project demonstrates a complete enterprise Identity Lifecycle Management deployment using Microsoft Entra ID inside a simulated company environment called <b>AeroMedia Global</b>.

 The implementation focused on building a secure and scalable Joiner-Mover-Leaver (JML) identity governance process for the company's New York regional branch.